Loading chat...

 -

-Requires post-discharge care plans to identify the resident's specific post-discharge address and ensure a safe, secure, and sustainable living environment per regulations adopted by the Secretary.
+Post-discharge plans must identify the resident's future address and provide a safe, secure, and sustainable environment in accordance with regulations adopted by the Secretary

 -